 In this series, I dig a little deeper into the meaning of psychological terms.
 This week's term is melancholic depression (melancholia).
 The word melancholia comes from the Greek for black bile, part of the ancient four humours medical belief system.
 In the 5th century BCE, Hippocrates first identified melancholia as a disease with various mental… Continue reading What is… Melancholic Depression

-While many sources of trauma are time-limited, some occur repeatedly over prolonged periods of time.
+While some sources of trauma are time-limited, other occur repeatedly over prolonged periods of time.
 The term complex PTSD is used to capture the profound psychological harm these people exposed to the latter have experienced, including changes in self-concept, problems with emotional regulation, distorted perceptions of the perpetrator, and impaired relationships with others.
-There are… Continue reading Why isn’t Complex PTSD in the DSM-5?
+Diagnostic systems… Continue reading Why isn’t Complex PTSD in the DSM-5?